denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 ## Stratigraphy

 Several parallel literary and media archaeologies were formative to my approach to thinking through the history of laminate inscription.

 The specter of Friedrich Kittler haunts most work on literature and technology.
 Kittler opened the floodgates between critical theory and media history.
 However, his legacy is complicated by his often fatalistic pronouncements.
-"Under the conditions of high technology, literature has nothing more to say," he wrote in the conclusion of *Gramophone, Film, Typewriter*.[^69] Scholars such as Johanna Drucker, Lori Emerson, Matthew Fuller, Lisa Gitelman, Matthew Kirschenbaum, and others have commenced the patient task of recuperating writing's recent material pasts.[^70] I build on their achievements from a slightly different perspective, having been trained both as a formalist literary critic, in the traditions of Mikhail Bakhtin and Viktor Shklovsky, and a software engineer, in the traditions of Unix and DOS.
-I am also indebted to the field of Science and Technology Studies and particularly to the recent work of Mara Mills, Hans-Jörg Rheinberger, Jessica Riskin, and Nicole Starosielski, among others who in one way or another have inspired me to take a distinctly historical-materialistic approach to the study epistemic artifacts.[^71]
+"Under the conditions of high technology, literature has nothing more to say," he wrote in the conclusion of *Gramophone, Film, Typewriter*.[^69] Scholars such as Lori Emerson, Lisa Gitelman, Matthew Kirschenbaum, and others have commenced the patient task of recuperating writing's recent material pasts.[^70] I build on their achievements from a slightly different perspective, having been trained both as a formalist literary critic, in the traditions of Mikhail Bakhtin and Viktor Shklovsky, and a software engineer, in the traditions of DOS and Unix.

+I depart also in my conclusions.
+A generation of textual and media scholars has issued an important corrective to an era of thinking about "electronic texts" as disembodied, virtual artifacts.
+Yet, the emphasis on materialism misses some of the real, qualitative properties of electromagnetic inscription which produce an ephemeral effect.
+When earlier writers such as Michael Heim refer to the "ephemeral quality" of the electronic text or when Pamela McCorduck describes it as "impermanent, flimsy, malleable, [and] contingent" they are identifying a felt facet of digital inscription on screen, at the site of its projection.[^72] The paradox of digital text cannot therefore be reduced to categorical terms: true or false.
+Electricity is truly difficult to behold.
+Inscriptions on screen really do disappear with the loss of power.
+And, as the corrective has it, a trace also remains elsewhere.
+Our mistake is to treat digital text in analogy to print, on a singular two-dimensional plane.

+The electric text extends in multiple dimensions simultaneously.
+Its facets afford different views and strategies of interpretation depending on the reader's vantage.
+The physics of inscription determine some of its
+capabilities: where paper rapidly degrades under the heel of an eraser, a solid state drive can be erased millions of times before failure.
+Crucially, the medium is also affected by the physical limitations placed on the reader.
+A drive that is hermetically sealed or encrypted is hypothetically amenable to a forensic reading, but practically inaccessible.
+I turn to the field of Science and Technology Studies and particularly to the recent work of Mara Mills, Hans-Jörg Rheinberger, Jessica Riskin, and Nicole Starosielski, among others who in one way or another have inspired me to take a distinctly infrastructural approach to the historical study of epistemic artifacts.[^71]

-I borrow the term "stratigraphy" from the field of archaeology proper, as opposed to media archaeology where the term is used in its more evocative and metaphoric sense.[^6] The art of analyzing sedimentary rock layers dates back at least to the geological observations of the seventeenth century Danish scientist Nicolas Steno, later extended by John Strachey in his *Observations on the Different Strata of Earths and Minerals* (1727), and to the geological cross-sections of William Smith and William Maclure, who drew beautifully
+I further borrow the term "stratigraphy" from the field of archaeology proper, as opposed to media archaeology where the term is used in its more evocative and metaphoric sense.[^6] The art of analyzing sedimentary rock layers dates back at least to the geological observations of the seventeenth century Danish scientist Nicolas Steno, later extended by John Strachey in his *Observations on the Different Strata of Earths and Minerals* (1727), and to the geological cross-sections of William Smith and William Maclure, who drew beautifully